Terria-K/Bartizan/README.md

 ## How to Patch your game

-1. Download the release for the version of TowerFall you wish to patch
+Download the latest version of the patcher from the [releases page](https://github.com/zpchavez/Bartizan/releases)
-1. Follow the instructions in the README

 ## How to work on your own mods